ahierro/kafka-docker-compose/README.md

     4. Timestamp: Creation time or ingestion time.

 ### What is a Consumer Group?
-- Consumer group is an identifier or label that is applied to a consumer.
-Each consumer in a consumer group independently maintains its position (offset) in each partition.
+- Consumer group is a logical grouping of kafka consumers.
+Each consumer group independently maintains its position (offset) in each partition.
 The assignment of partitions to consumers within a group ensures that each message is processed once and only once by the group, as each partition is only consumed by one consumer in the group.

 ### What is a segment on apache kafka?
 - A segment in Apache Kafka refers to a part of a Kafka topic's partition.
 Kafka topics are divided into partitions for scalability and parallel processing, and each partition is further divided into segments.
 These segments are essentially the files where Kafka stores its data.
 Here's a more detailed breakdown: